sgkhusal/42-CPP/cpp08/README.md

 	std::cout << *it << std::endl;
 ```

+**Best Practice:** use constant iterators as much as you can.
+You may deviate from it when you are certain about the need to modify the elements they point to.

 ##### Classification:
 - InputIterator: guarantee read access.
 An Iterator that can be used in sequential input operations, where each value pointed by the iterator is read only once and then the iterator is incremented.
 - OutputIterator: guarantee write access.
 It can be used in sequential output operations, where each element pointed by the iterator is written a value only once and then the iterator is incremented.
 Once dereferenced, its iterator value may no longer be dereferenceable.